 \section{Introduction}

 It is often of interest to test a global null hypothesis using multiple $p$-values, each of which is marginally uniformly distributed on the unit interval if the global null holds.
-Examples are plenty, including set-based analysis in GWAS \citep{wu2010powerful}, rare-variant analysis in genetics \citep{liu2019acat}, meta-analysis \citep{singh2005combining}, variable and model selection \citep{meinshausen2010stability}, derandomizing data splitting \citep{guo2025rank}, to name a few.
+Examples abound, including set-based analysis in GWAS \citep{wu2010powerful}, rare-variant analysis in genetics \citep{liu2019acat}, meta-analysis \citep{singh2005combining}, variable and model selection \citep{meinshausen2010stability}, derandomizing data splitting \citep{guo2025rank}, to name a few.
 Depending on the construction of these $p$-values, they are often (though not always) correlated and their dependence structure is typically unknown.
-Further, in this paper we focus on the setting where the raw data for constructing these $p$-values are unavailable and we must treat the $p$-values themselves as the summary of all the evidence we have against the global null hypothesis.
-That being said, when available, the raw data can be very valuable for estimating the dependence structure \citep{guo2025rank}, but it is beyond the scope of this paper.
+In this paper, we focus on the setting where the raw data for constructing these $p$-values are unavailable and we must treat the $p$-values themselves as the summary of all the evidence we have against the global null hypothesis.
+Though beyond the scope of this paper, it is worth mentioning that the raw data, when available, can be used to estimate the dependence structure to improve power \citep{guo2025rank}.

-In the above setting, it is natural to consider a \emph{combination test} that outputs a single $p$-value by combining the strengths from multiple $p$-values, an idea that dates back to the early works of \citet{tippett1937methods}, \citet{fisher1948combining}, \citet{good1958significance}, \citet{lancaster1961combination} and \citet{simes1986improved}.
+In the above setting, it is natural to consider a \emph{combination test} that outputs a single $p$-value by combining the strengths from multiple $p$-values, an idea that dates back to the early works of \citet{tippett1931methods}, \citet{fisher1948combining}, \citet{good1958significance}, \citet{lancaster1961combination} and \citet{simes1986improved}.
 Ideally, the combined $p$-value has more power against the global null than any of the original $p$-values.
-While the early works in this area often assume independence or asymptotic independence of the $p$-values, more recent development has shifted towards methods that can control the (family-wise) type I error, at least approximately, under a wide variety of (and potentially strong) dependence among the $p$-values: see, for example, \citet{meng1994posterior,wilson2019harmonic,liu:xie:2020,vovk2020combining,diciccio2020exact} \and \citet{vovk2021values}.
+While the early works in this area often assume independence of the $p$-values, the more recent development has shifted towards methods that can control the (family-wise) Type-I error, at least approximately, under a wide variety of dependence among the $p$-values; see, for example, \citet{meng1994posterior,wilson2019harmonic,liu:xie:2020,vovk2020combining,diciccio2020exact} and \citet{vovk2021values}.